efeefe/is/pages/02.stuff/seeds-digital-reforestation/item.md

     limit: 10
 ---

-> An updated version of this text was included as a chapter of [Driving Design II](https://distributeddesign.eu/resources/driving-design-book-ii/), published by the [Distributed Design Plaform](https://distributeddesign.eu/).
+> **Update:** A slightly edited version of this text was included as a chapter of [Driving Design II](https://distributeddesign.eu/resources/driving-design-book-ii/), published by the [Distributed Design Plaform](https://distributeddesign.eu/).
 That version is available as a free PDF from their website, but there are some minor errors.
 I corrected them and made an edited PDF available [here](DDBook_year6_online_FSF.pdf) (13,4 Mb PDF).

 ---